-All doctoral students must apply for Ontario Graduate Scholarships in their first four years, and all PhD students who are Canadian citizens or permanent residents must apply for a Doctoral Fellowship from the Social Sciences and Humanities Research Council (SSHRC) and Ontario Graduate Scholarship (OGS) funding.
+All eligible graduate students (MA and PhD) may apply for Doctoral Fellowship from the Social Sciences and Humanities Research Council (SSHRC) and Ontario Graduate Scholarship (OGS) funding.
 All eligible doctoral students are required to apply for an OGS and SSHRC funding annually during the first four years of the PhD program.
 The University of Toronto’s ability to offer its graduate student base funding depends on many of its students receiving such awards.
-MA students applying to the PhD program are not required to apply for external fellowships, but are encouraged to do so.
+MA students applying to the PhD program are not required to apply for external fellowships but are encouraged to do so.